publishlab/plugins/YouTubeEditor/readme.md

 The button `video_edit` is added to all article-boxes that contains a child of type `youtube`.
 When clicking the button the method `displayEditor` is run on the plugin.
 If it is not already started it will start now.

-This plugin is shipped with a CSS file that should be included in the page-template in edit-mode:
+This plugin is shipped with a CSS file that should be included in the page-template in edit-mode.
-`<link rel="stylesheet" href="/view-resources/lib/edit/plugins/YouTubeEditor/YouTubeEditor.css" />`
+This is done when initializing the plugin.

 @category    Labrador
 @package     Labrador 3